heilingbrunner/vscode-gnupg-tool/README.md

 The decrypted file will be shown in a virtual document. __This is intended for encrypted files, which only should be temporary opened.__

+### Sign File

+1. Select file in VSCode explorer
+2. Select `Sign File` from context menu
+3. Select signer from quick pick list

+This will generate/overwrite a additional `<filename>.<ext>.sig` file.

+### Verify File

+1. Select file in VSCode explorer
+2. Select `Verify File` from context menu

+This will show the verification result in a virtual document.

 ### End Session

 1. Select command `GnuPG: End Session`